ably/kafka-connect-ably/README.md

 # Status

-kafka-connect-ably is under heavy development as is not currently considered production ready.
+kafka-connect-ably is under heavy development and is not currently considered production ready.

 # Running in development